'Only Bibi' no more: Why does Israel's Netanyahu want to power-share?

 Following Tuesday’s deadlocked parliamentary election, a weakened Netanyahu offered a national unity government on Thursday to his chief rival Benny Gantz - a former general who has emerged this year as a fresh face to take on Netanyahu.

-But Gantz’s party rebuffed the veteran leader who dominated Israeli politics, alone and virtually unchallenged, for the last decade.
+But Gantz’s party rebuffed the veteran leader who has dominated Israeli politics, alone and virtually unchallenged, for the last decade.

 Gantz did not even mention Netanyahu by name and left it to his junior party leaders to echo his campaign pledge not to enter an alliance with the prime minister, who faces corruption allegations which he denies.